Attention-Deficit Hyperactivity Disorder (ADHD) FAQs

 Attention-deficit hyperactivity disorder (ADHD) is a neurobehavioral condition that interferes with a person’s ability to pay attention and exercise age-appropriate inhibition.
 A person with ADHD is so inattentive or impulsively hyperactive-or both-that daily functioning at home, school and work is compromised.
 ADHD usually becomes apparent in children during preschool and early school years.

 ADHD affects 3 percent to 5 percent of all American children (approximately two million).
-While typically diagnosed in children, adults can also have the condition.
+While typically diagnosed in children, adults can also have ADHD.
 Adults with ADHD may be unaware they have the disorder, yet know they have difficulty getting organized and staying focused.
 Everyday tasks such as waking up, getting dressed, organizing for the day's work, getting to work on time or being productive on the job can be major challenges for the ADHD adult.

 ADHD’s principal characteristics are inattention, hyperactivity and impulsivity.
 Children may exhibit one or all of these three behavioral subtypes of ADHD: predominantly hyperactive-impulsive type (without significant inattention); predominantly inattentive type (without significant hyperactive-impulsive behavior) sometimes called ADD—an outdated term formerly used for the entire disorder; and combined type (that displays both inattentive and hyperactive-impulsive symptoms).
 ADHD symptoms appear over many months, often with impulsiveness and hyperactivity preceding those of inattention.
 Different symptoms may appear in different settings, depending on the demands the situation poses for the child's self-control.